 I filled out an application.
 Did you get it?

-Don't worry!
-If you filled out the form on our Adopt Now page, we received it.
-You will receive an email letting you know when we start to process it, and after that it should be a couple of business days depending on how quickly we can get in touch with your references.
+When you successfully submit an application, you should receive an automated email from our system letting you know it went through.
+After that it should be a couple of business days depending on how quickly we can get in touch with your references.